 Note: The state of the church’s conditions may have changed since we visited this place in 2013.
 The photos and article preserve a snapshot of the church at that time.
 As we love unusual places and things, we’ll leave this up as a memory of what once existed.

-Detroit’s full of abandoned buildings and back in 2013, the extent of urban blight was frankly, shocking.
-Small mom and pop shops, large factories like the Packard Plant, homes, schools and even churches like this one, the former site of the Abundant Life Christian Church.
+Detroit is full of abandoned buildings and back in 2013, the extent of urban blight was shocking.
+Small mom-and-pop shops, large factories like the Packard Plant, homes, schools, and even churches like this one, the former site of the Abundant Life Christian Church.

-I know that locals aren’t happy with tourists coming to the city for the express purpose of exploring abandoned buildings.
+I know that locals aren’t happy with tourists visiting the city to explore abandoned buildings.
 They want everyone to know there’s so much more to Detroit.
-And I believe this to be true after staying at an urban farm for the weekend and checking out community initiatives, like the Heidelberg Project.
+I believe this to be true after staying at an urban farm for the weekend and checking out other community initiatives, like the Heidelberg Project.

 The Abandoned Abundant Life Christian Church In Detroit

-The Abundant Life Christian Church has been vacant since 2009 after a fire broke out in the church attic.
-From there, looters began taking items from church and gradually picked it apart until nothing was left.
-The pews and stained glass windows have long since disappeared.
+The Abundant Life Christian Church had been vacant since 2009 after a fire broke out in the attic.
+From there, looters began taking items from the church and gradually picked them apart until nothing was left.
+The pews and stained glass windows then disappeared.

 To learn more about the history of the Abundant Life Christian Church, check out this article from Detroit Urbex.

 Watch/share this video about the Abundant Life Christian Church and better yet, subscribe to my YouTube channel for even more travel-related videos.

 What do you think about the Abundant Life Christian Church?
 Have you ever visited an abandoned site in Detroit?
 Tell us more in the comments below.

 1) I visited this church in the spring of 2013, so this piece is more of a snapshot back in time than anything else.
 I’m not sure of the current status of the church, so if you know, please update our readers by leaving a kind comment below.